parsa-epfl/cloudsuite/docs/commons/spark.md

     $ docker run -dP --net host --name spark-worker-02 cloudsuite/spark:2.4.5 worker spark://SPARK-MASTER-IPADDRESS:7077
     $ ...

 We can monitor our jobs using Spark's web UI.
 Point your browser to SPARK-MASTER-IPADDRESS:8080, where SPARK-MASTER-IPADDRESS is the IP of the VM/host on which spark master is running.
-Use spark://localhost:7077 if running on the same instance.
+The spark master prints out (check docker logs) or check web UI for `spark://HOST:PORT URL`, use this while connecting workers.
+For more details refer to [spark-documentation](https://spark.apache.org/docs/2.4.5/spark-standalone.html).

 Finally, to submit a job, we can use any of the methods described in the Single Container section, with the addition of the network argument to Docker and